aacha26-uic/VDS_Final_Project/README.md

 - ✅ Found 12.8× vocabulary richness difference: Normal participants use significantly more diverse vocabulary (4,722 unique words) compared to Impaired group (810 unique words)
 - ✅ Generated 4 visualizations and 5 data files for interactive React integration

+**December 1, 2025** - Beta Release: Usability & Layout Refinement

+- ✅ Replaced and standardized labels in the Word Cloud to the correct display names (Normal, Prob AD, MCI) and adjusted legend and tooltips accordingly.
+- ✅ Animated blob behavior reduced: blob animation now only responds when the sliders change (less distracting motion).
+- ✅ Added `i` Info buttons to each card/section (Word Clouds, Correlation Matrix, Patient Profile etc.) that open a shared `InfoOverlay` modal explaining purpose and interpretation.
+- ✅ Reorganized layout: the bottom three cards were swapped with the larger interactive card to better highlight the primary visualizations and interactive controls.
+- ✅ Token control / dial moved to the left and repositioned for a clearer interaction flow.
+- ✅ Increased body & label font sizes for improved readability on larger screens and reduced partition sizes to avoid visual dominance.
+- ✅ Word Cloud radial rings relabeled for clarity (inner=Normal, middle=Prob AD, outer=MCI) — display-only change, underlying data labels unchanged.
+- ✅ Correlation matrix now computes Pearson correlations dynamically from `public/data.csv` and selects the top N features at runtime instead of relying on a precomputed CSV.
+- ✅ Improved tooltips and overlay readability (white text on dark backgrounds, clearer placement) and added multi-line descriptions in the `InfoOverlay` (line breaks preserved with CSS).

+**Notes & Next Steps**

+- The Beta release focuses primarily on visual and usability improvements requested by the TAs and professor; the app UI should behave consistently across Word Cloud and Correlation Matrix visualizations.
+- We plan to standardize some remaining label inconsistencies across other components (e.g., `DetailOverlay`) in a follow-up release if you want global label updates.
+- Performance: correlation matrix computations currently run on the UI thread; if the dataset grows, we recommend moving the correlation calculation to a Web Worker to avoid blocking the UI.

 ## Installation & Setup

 ### Prerequisites